 Like many other timekeepers that were introduced during the last five years or so, this new ROO Diver is animated by their relatively new Caliber AP 3120.
 First introduced back in 2004, the mechanism is built on 40 jewels (plus five more jewels under the calendar disk that are, as usual, not included in the total count) and features a rather slow frequency of just 21,600 semi-oscillations per hour.

 Still, the lower frequency allowed for a more impressive power reserve of full sixty hours, while winding efficiency is ensured not only by the bi-directional winding system but also by its -a bit unusual- oscillation weight.
 Crafted from 22-karat gold, the part is a bit smaller than most rotors we have seen in other timekeepers, but is a lot heavier and thus is capable of providing more energy to the mainspring in shorter bursts of time.

 Traditionally for the Swiss Manufacture, the movement features a high level of exterior finish with the aforementioned oscillating weight being the flashiest among them featuring the usual coats of arms, the brand logo, as well as that trademark dark glow of a thing crafted from good gold alloy.

 The mechanism is perhaps their main measure against counterfeiting.
 Too bad that in most Royal Oak Offshore models the case back cover is usually crafted from a solid chunk of metal.

 At 42 millimeters in diameter, the case is pleasantly compact (at least, for a sporty diver companion) and doesn’t take too much space on a wrist thanks to its relatively short integrated lugs.
 However, being almost 14 mm thick, the piece maybe not as comfortable if you plan to use it with formal attire.

-While you will probably never use the secondary crown at 10 o’clock after first testing the dive timer and then showing-off to friends and relatives, the primary winding/setting crown not only looks cool thanks to its hexagonal screw-nut design but also provides a good grip even for a gloved hand.
+While you will probably never use the secondary crown at 10 o’clock after first testing the dive timer and then showing it off to friends and relatives, the primary winding/setting crown not only looks cool thanks to its hexagonal screw-nut design but also provides a good grip even for a gloved hand.